 So let’s get to it then!

 There are plenty of places to stay on Nusa Penida, particularly around the north of the island.
 Here, you’ll find all the usual forms of accommodation, like guesthouses, hostels, homestays, and a number of resorts.
-The area around Toyapakeh actually looks very similar to some places on mainland Bali at times, which is a sign of its ongoing development.
+The area around Toyapakeh actually looks very similar to some places on the mainland of Bali at times, which is a sign of its ongoing development.

 That being said, the grand majority of the island is very under-developed.
 Outside of Nusa Penida’s top attractions, there really isn’t a lot in the way of lodging.
 There are some lone guesthouses here and there but they can be far and few in-between.